IVU-Laboratory/APOLLO/README.md

 - the results of the analysis conducted on VirusTotal ("VirusTotal ranges").

-In the _Warning evaluation_ folder there are all the files related to the user study conducted to evaluate the warning dialogs produced by AntiPhish-LLM.
+In the _Warning evaluation_ folder there are all the files related to the user study conducted to evaluate the warning dialogs produced by APOLLO.
 Specifically:
 - In the file _emails+warnings.zip_ are stored the emails (in .html format) to which users in the study "Can LLMs help protect users from phishing attacks?
 An exploratory study" were exposed, together with the warnings shown (in .png format).
 Warnings are named WX.png, where X is the experimental condition (from 1 to 4); emails name include the warning name to match them with the warnings that were shown together.

 - The "_Baseline Comparison - Stat test details.xls_" file contains the results of the statistical comparison performed between our 4 experimental conditions (W1-W4) and the 4 baselines (manual explanation + chrome + edge + firefox).